pkorus/swtk/README.md

 Scientific writing toolkit (SWTK) is a Python-based scientific manuscript analysis tool that facilitates clear writing.
 It computes numerous clarity-related statistics and detects common problems with English writing like overuse of weak verbs, or excessive use of adverbs, and passive voice, etc.

 SWTK generates a self-contained interactive HTML report with appropriate highlights in the text.
-An example report can be downloaded [here](https://raw.githubusercontent.com/pkorus/swtk/master/samples/introduction.html).
+An example report can be downloaded [here](https://raw.githubusercontent.com/pkorus/swtk/master/samples/introduction.html) (save the file to your computer, and open it from there).
 This report uses the default template; you can customize the CSS template to your liking.

 ![Example report](./images/report.png)